Thanks to David Schaer (President, CU) for his contribution.

 an ERP system.
 This article will discuss some of the ERP trends, rationale for considering a move to an ERP platform, and the best practices to ensure success.

 Before we get too far along, let’s define what we mean by ERP.
-Enterprise resource planning software standardises, streamlines and integrates business processes across finance, human resources, procurement, distribution and other departments.
-Every organisation manages people, purchases products and services, sells products/services and manages money.
+Enterprise resource planning software standardizes, streamlines and integrates business processes across finance, human resources, procurement, distribution and other departments.
+Every organization manages people, purchases products and services, sells products/services and manages money.